Best E-Bikes Under $1,000

 Who should skip this page: Skip this page if you need 50+ miles of range, full suspension, premium hydraulic brakes, or a bike for daily hilly commuting over 10 miles each way.

-Why you can trust these picks: According to a 2025 NPD Group report, budget e-bikes under $1,000 now account for over 30% of US e-bike sales.
-The key differentiator at this price is battery quality (look for UL 2849 certification) and whether the bike includes commuter essentials like fenders and lights.
+Why you can trust these picks: Budget e-bikes under $1,000 are a large slice of the U.S. e-bike market because they fit short commutes and first-time buyers.
+The key differentiator at this price is battery quality (ask the seller for a UL 2849 certificate you can verify) and whether the bike includes commuter essentials like fenders and lights.

 Affiliate Disclosure: We earn commissions from qualifying purchases.
 This doesn't affect our recommendations or prices.